My Handicraft Space

 - Finally, fold the sweater and start slst-ing the two panels from the bottom and go up the sleeve.

-In hindsight, I could and should have used a tutorial before freehanding the stitching but it worked out well in the hand so its fine (no i didn't break my back and fingers in the process, don't be ridiculous)
+In hindsight, I could and should have used a tutorial before freehanding the stitching but it worked out well in the end so its fine (no i didn't break my back and fingers in the process, don't be ridiculous)